Adacoma/pogosim/README.md

 # Pogosim ![Badge CI](https://github.com/Adacoma/pogosim/actions/workflows/ci.yaml/badge.svg) ![Version](https://img.shields.io/badge/version-v0.10.7-blue)
 Pogosim is a simulator for the [Pogobot robots](https://pogobot.github.io/).
 It aims to reproduce the C API used on the robots, so that the exact same code can be used in simulations as in robotic experiments.
+An extensive description of the Pogosim can be found in this [article](https://arxiv.org/pdf/2509.10968) or [here (RG link)](https://www.researchgate.net/publication/395526571_Pogosim_--_a_Simulator_for_Pogobot_robots).

 Pogosim is coded in C++20 and C17, using SDL2 and Box2D 3.0.